-Promoted by Lionesa Business Hub, Happiness Camp is the biggest conference dedicated to corporate happiness in Europe.
-Companies, professionals, students, tourists or anyone with an interest in the topic come together to share knowledge and best practices, raise awareness and create a supportive community.
+Organised by the Lionesa Business Hub, Happiness Camp is the largest conference dedicated to corporate happiness in Europe.
+Companies, professionals, students, holidaymakers or anyone with an interest in the subject come together to share knowledge and best practices, raise awareness and create a supportive community.

 The Happiness Camp will present in Porto the “Dopamine Hub”, a sensory journey of artistic interventions that aims to stimulate the production of dopamine in the participants.
 The concept is new in Portugal, but popular in cities like London or New York.